 Management's discussion and analysis of Tritium's financial condition and results of operations is based on its consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
 The preparation of these consolidated financial statements requires Tritium to make estimates and assumptions for the reported amounts of assets, liabilities, revenue, expenses and related disclosures.
 Tritium's estimates are based on its historical experience and on various other factors that it believes are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates under differences may be material.
+Actual results may differ from these estimates under different assumptions or conditions and any such differences may be material.